Two Tahoe Donner Board of Directors vacancies will be filled this June. Key dates for this 2023 election cycle include:

 ANNUAL BUDGET: $34 million, includes revenue, expenses, annual assessments and required reserve funds.

 OPERATIONS: The physical management and maintenance of the association’s common areas, operation of the resort amenities and enforcement of the land-use restrictions and architectural standards.

 ONGOING BUSINESS: Management of the Association Master Plan, fiscal monitoring of amenities, approval of the annual budget, utilization of open spaces and fulfilling the vision of Tahoe Donner.

-- Set the organizational goals, priorities and the annual budget.
+- Long-term strategic planning and annually setting organizational goals, priorities and the annual budget.

-- Establish the governance tone and culture of the community.
+- Establishing the governance tone and culture of the community.

 EXAMPLES OF BOARD DECISIONS